 More Information About BPC Upgrade

-If you’re ready for more information about upgrading your BPC, take a look at this real-world example of BPC 10.1 on HANA.
-You can also view our Case Study Webinar with Ellucian: Upgrading SAP BPC 7.5 Microsoft to BPC 10.1.
+If you’re ready for more information about upgrading your BPC, view our Case Study Webinar with Ellucian: Upgrading SAP BPC 7.5 Microsoft to BPC 10.1.
 Or contact us today to learn more about your BPC options.
+We’ll find a roadmap that is right for you.